As I’ve written within the sustainability space for over 5 years now, I’ve collected many great ideas and tips on living a more eco-friendly life.

 5. Use cold water when washing dishes and clothes.

-6. Use cloth instead of paper serviettes/napkins.
+6. Use washable cloths instead of paper serviettes/napkins.

 7. Purchase rechargeable batteries so you can reuse.
 It’s a little dearer but it’s more sustainable.

 8. Make your own cleaning products using bicarbonate soda, vinegar, water.
+This post will explains how you can make your own cleaning products.

 9. Prepare home cooked meals to avoid disposable takeaway plastic containers.